How Layers of Inflation Affect Consumer Prices

 Let's peel back these layers to understand what drives inflation and how it influences the Federal Reserve’s (Fed’s) policy decisions and investor portfolios.

-John C. Williams, president and CEO of the Federal Reserve Bank of New York, has compared inflation to an onion with the three layers depicted in Figure 1.1
+John C. Williams, president and CEO of the Federal Reserve Bank of New York, has likened inflation to an onion with three layers, as shown in Figure 1.1

 Figure 1 | Peeling the Inflation Onion